HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/tagging_rating/tagging_rating_ui/tagging_rating_widget/rating_widget/index.md

 Users can use the rating widget to view, apply, and update ratings that were applied to a resource.

 The rating widget displays ratings for users to view directly in the page.
 The rating widget shows ratings for the resource that has the widget included.
-When users use the rating widget, they can perform the task given in the following list.
+When users use the rating widget, they can perform the tasks given in the following list.

 !!! note
     For these tasks, a user needs the rights to edit the HCL Web Content Manager component library `Web Resources V70`.